soultechccm/Cs3321-Falls-2019/README.md

 ## Programming Language

-We have decided to use the C++ programming language for this project using the Qt Framework for the GUI.
+We have decided to use the C++ programming language for this project using the Windows Forms Framework for the GUI.

 ## Life-Cycle Model